esraa-saleh/mywebsite/content/cs-blog/Experimental Rigour In Machine Learning/index.md

 subtitle:

 # Summary for listings and search engines
 summary: A list of papers on scientific methodology mostly in Machine Learning and sometimes with a special focus on Reinforcment Learning.
-The list was compiled with the help of amazing folks in RLAI.
+The list was compiled with the help of amazing folks in RLAI at UAlberta and in Mila.

 # Link this post with a project
 projects: []